 We are coming to the end of our 10 years of catering here in the Pacific Northwest.
-This recipe for Grilled Lamb Lollipops with Salsa Verde ( aka, Italian herb caper sauce) has been one of our most requested recipes from clients and guests, and I wanted to share it with you lamb-lovers out there.
+This recipe for Grilled Lamb Chops with Salsa Verde ( aka, Italian herb caper sauce) has been one of our most requested recipes from clients and guests, and I wanted to share it with you lamb-lovers out there.
 During catering events we normally serve these single lamb chops as an appetizer, and call them “lollipops”, giving guests “permission” to hold them by the bone and nibble away.
 The moaning and groaning of pure delight that often trickles back into the kitchen always makes me feel like we performed our job well that day.
 So friends, make this sometime soon out on your patio, before summer completely winds down and serve it up to your very favorite lamb-loving friends and listen for the purr.
 You can thank me later.

-What I love about this recipe is how simple yet flavorful it is.
+What I love about this grilled lamb chop recipe is how simple yet flavorful it is.
 It is mouth-watering.
 The Italian Salsa Verde is an bright, zesty, briny, olive oil-based herb sauce can be made ahead and really has so many uses, you’ll wonder why you haven’t made it sooner.
 It’s a flavor booster I always try to have on hand in the fridge.
 Spoon it over grilled veggies, eggs or toss it into pasta like you would pesto.
 Swirl it into soups or mayo and make a flavorful aioli for sandwiches.
 The lamb when cut into single chops cooks very quickly on the grill, making this a very easy appetizer to whip up if everything is prepped and ready.

 I prefer to use sustainably raised, locally grown, American lamb, which is raised closer to home compared to imported lamb that travels from great distances to get here.
 For one, it’s fresher and but more importantly, it supports our local community.
 It’s produced in nearly every state and is available fresh year round, just check your local farmers market.
 In years past we’ve bought ½ or ¼ of a lamb locally and kept it frozen, which is always an option too.